-Once we arrived in the newburyport system, we mounted our ships and
+Once we arrived in the Newburyport System, we mounted our ships and

 as we felt the rush of the ocean and enthusiasm of the locals.
 We

-stopped for fuel after about 12 light years in the N.Hampden system
+stopped for fuel after about 12 light years in the N.Hampden System

-path Pengo, aboard Compliance, gave out a "whoa."
+While on the wormole, Pengo, aboard Compliance, gave out a "whoa."
 The path was narrow

 with rocky cliffs on either side.
 We turned back to discover his space